pedersen-fisheries-lab/sspm/paper.md

 $$b_{t+1} = g(b_{t}) * e^{\epsilon}$$

-With $b$ the biomass, $e^{\epsilon}$ an eror term, and $g$ a function of the biomass and time which, in the case of fisheries, usually involves some measure of harvest throught by catch.
+With $b$ the biomass, $e^{\epsilon}$ an error term, and $g$ a function of the biomass and time which, in the case of fisheries, usually involves some measure of harvest through catch.

 Rho => varying prod => covariance matrix => precision => basis functions and Gams